-Overall, potential negative impacts to marine birds from MODU lighting, potential collisions, or other adverse effects are highly localized and may be expected to affect only small numbers of birds during migration periods.
+Overall, potential negative impacts to marine birds from MODU and/or installation vessel lighting, potential collisions, or other adverse effects are highly localized and may be expected to affect only small numbers of birds during migration periods.
 Therefore, these potential impacts are not expected to affect birds at the population level and are not significant (BOEM, 2012a).
 Any impacts on populations of marine and pelagic birds are not expected to be significant.